 Different Types of Gorillas

-Many of us dream of standing face to face with a wild gorilla, even if it’s only on a short 2 day gorilla trek in Uganda, but few often realize there different types of gorillas that live in Africa’s central forests.
+Many of us dream of standing face to face with a wild gorilla, even if it’s only on a short 3 Days Uganda gorilla tour, but few often realize there different types of gorillas that live in Africa’s central forests.

 Gorillas are split into two separate species, of which, each has two subspecies and possibly a third species which is yet to be officially recognized.
 Sadly, both species and their sub species are critically endangered.